Lab-Grown Diamond Colors – What you need to know before buying

 Fancy-colored lab-grown diamonds

-When it comes to fancy-colored diamonds grown using the HPHT method, they are usually yellow, orange, or brown.
+When it comes to fancy-colored lab-grown diamonds grown using the HPHT method, they are usually yellow, orange, or brown.
 If boron is introduced during the diamond growth, blue color can be obtained, while other colors (red and pink) require the stones to be treated post-production.
 Yellow, pink, orange, and blue colored diamonds can also be created using the CVD method if nitrogen or boron is introduced into the chamber during growth.

 More importantly, since colored diamonds are scarce in nature and thus also very expensive and since the lab-creating process, including coloring, can be controlled, growing colored diamonds in the lab is highly beneficial.

-Why you don’t want colored white diamonds
+Why you don’t want colored colorless diamonds

-There are broadly two reasons why you want to avoid a colored white diamond.
+There are broadly two reasons why you want to avoid a colored colorless diamond.
 First, if the color is too prevalent, you will see it as a yellow or brownish tint.
 So purely for aesthetic reasons, less color looks better.

 Second and perhaps more importantly, the coloring affects the diamond’s ability to reflect light, and when less light is reflected, the diamond sparkles less.
 As we have learned, diamond brilliance is what it’s all about, so when possible, avoid color.
 However, nothing comes for free and colorless diamonds especially do not.
 So you probably want to sacrifice a little on color, and we’ll explain why in the next section.